PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 Runtime injection and owner-aware structural coverage prove exact order and identity.
 Sequential focused/affected/standard gates passed, no phase entry was added, and the bounded store remains exactly 128 IDs and 128 owners.

+The next characterization identifies the final owner-boundary prerequisite in the late orphan/unbound/affine/normalization region: recurrent-alias mutation is already indexed and pass-module-owned, while direct-TFLite result mapping still resides in the lowerer.
+The new strict contract preserves raw arguments, GraphIndex forwarding, exact mapping schema, the sole primary caller, the independent PyTorch path, and the full 128-ID/128-owner store.
+Production is unchanged pending the separate mapping-owner extraction.